loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 **

 # week 5
 Agile.
-We aregoing to experience it in order to learn what it is.
+We are going to experience it in order to learn what it is.
-The Agile model is the most widely used devopment methodology in in the tech space.
+The Agile model is the most widely used devopment methodology in the tech space.
 It's a set of principles and guidlines used to execute a project.

 Them main for values of Agile are:
 - Individuals and interactions over processes and tools